- Thursday, 27 July 2023 at 5:00 am

 - ‘Toys, Tales & Tenacity’ exhibition opens 11 August at the Shrine of Remembrance, for 12 months

-- Visit for more information
+- Visit the website for more information

 - Whilst you’re there you can also visit the first exhibition in the Shrine’s popular culture series ‘Tours